Who We Are

 Transformative justice is a social framework that addresses the underlying causes of trauma to provide healing and reparations to people who are most impacted and live closest to the pain.
 T4T believes that healing requires addressing the root causes of violence.

-T4T Founders
+T4T Co-Founders

-2014 - 2024
+2014 - 2022

-After more than a decade of service, Shenmiakhu retired from organizational training and consulting.
-He currently dedicates his time to teaching and mentoring in higher education as a college professor, continuing his commitment to developing the next generation of student leaders.
+He now dedicates his work to teaching and mentoring in higher education as a college professor, continuing his family’s commitment to developing the next generation of student leaders.

 Training 4 Transformation, LLC can help you achieve real, compliant, and measurable outcomes which integrate and embrace your community’s needs.